 Looking for some strong picture books to read aloud to your learners?
 Choose from this list of books for Martin Luther King, Jr. Day!

 Today I’m sharing a collection of strong picture books to read aloud – perfect for learning about Martin Luther King, Jr. and the civil rights movement in America.
-If you’d like, click here for a printable list.

 My Daddy, Martin Luther King, Jr., by Martin Luther King III